tonsky/datascript/README.md

 * No partitions
 * Free

-Some of these is omitted intentioally.
-Different apps will have different needs in storing/transfering/keeping track of DB state.
-This library is a foundation to build exactly the right storage solution for your needs.
+Some of these are omitted intentionally.
+Different apps have different needs in storing/transfering/keeping track of DB state.
+This library is a foundation to build exactly the right storage solution for your needs, without selling you too much “vision”.

 Interface differences: